 If you’re more interested in leisurely, long-distance cycling than short, intense bursts of HIIT training, the air bike might not be for you.
 On the other hand, if you often find yourself lacking the time for an exhaustive workout, air bikes can make you sweat just as hard in a fraction of the time.
 (3)

-Air bikes, however, do provide a full-body workout that can be effective for torching calories, burning fat, and building strength and muscle.
+Air bikes, however, do provide a full-body workout that can be effective for building strength, muscle, and endurance.
 (2) And since you can generate a lot of resistance very quickly, they can also be helpful in training yourself to push past physical exhaustion and build mental toughness.
 Many athletes, for example, utilize air bikes to punctuate strength sets with punishing sprints on the air bike.
 If you’re looking to push yourself and break barriers in your fitness training, an air bike can help you get there.

 Belt vs. Chain